 Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed?
-Scheme At least 35% of individual income is from affected business Trading profits below £50,000 in the financial year 2019-2020 Can provide evidence of active trading up to March 2020 and intend to continue trading in the tax year 2020-21 Have been in business for at least a year and filed trading accounts for 2018-2019 Have lost or anticipate losing business this year due to coronavirus and are experiencing or anticipating financial hardship as a result; demonstrated via a simple personal cash-flow statement (300 words or less) to the period end September 2020 Not in receipt of other COVID-19 related business grant support. (e.g. not in receipt of Non-Domestic Rates Covid Grants, Small Business Grants, Creative, Tourism and Hospitality Hardship Grants) Do not receive working age benefit payments (Universal Credit, Statutory Sick Pay, Employment and Support Allowance, Job Seekers' Allowance, Income Support) or have applied for but not yet started receiving Universal Credit It will take up to 10 working days from application and appraisal to funds being released for approved applications.
+How can it be accessed? organisation (national or local) prior to March 2020 At least 35% of individual income is from affected business Trading profits below £50,000 in the financial year 2019-2020 Can provide evidence of active trading up to March 2020 and intend to continue trading in the tax year 2020-21 Have been in business for at least a year and filed trading accounts for 2018-2019 Have lost or anticipate losing business this year due to coronavirus and are experiencing or anticipating financial hardship as a result; demonstrated via a simple personal cash-flow statement (300 words or less) to the period end September 2020 Not in receipt of other COVID-19 related business grant support. (e.g. not in receipt of Non-Domestic Rates Covid Grants, Small Business Grants, Creative, Tourism and Hospitality Hardship Grants) Do not receive working age benefit payments (Universal Credit, Statutory Sick Pay, Employment and Support Allowance, Job Seekers' Allowance, Income Support) or have applied for but not yet started receiving Universal Credit or an advanced payment of Universal Credit It will take up to 10 working days from application and appraisal to funds being released for approved applications.
 If you receive the grant you can continue to work or take on other employment, including voluntary work.
 You will be asked to provide documentary evidence of your status and eligibility for the grant.
 Local authorities will then determine whether you meet the criteria, which has been set by the Scottish Government.
 You will need to provide: Proof of identity, ideally photographic (for example, a valid passport or driving licence) Proof of business address (for example, a recent council tax bill or utility bill) Evidence of membership, accreditation, registration or listing with a recognised hospitality or tourism agency, representative body or marketing organisation; national or local (for example, e-copy of

-Name of What does it do?
-Who and what is eligible?
 How can it be accessed?

-Scheme of Scheme What does it do?
-Have taken steps to limit costs and expenditure (e.g. through schemes such as VAT deferral / seeking a mortgage payment holiday) Do not have access to sufficient savings or other sources of income to meet basic needs The business operates within the local authority to whom you are submitting this application quality assurance certification to a simple online listing with local tourism board or entity) • Personal cash-flow statement to the period end September 2020, demonstrating hardship from loss of business income (300 words or less) You will also be asked to provide evidence of active trading up to March 2020 via four forms of financial and trading evidence: 1.
+quality assurance certification to a simple online listing with local tourism board or entity) • Personal cash-flow statement to the period end September 2020, demonstrating hardship from loss of business income (300 words or less) You will also be asked to provide evidence of active trading up to March 2020 via four forms of financial and trading evidence: 1.
 Trading accounts for 2018-2019 2.
 3 months of personal or joint personal bank statements evidencing business revenue or expenditure on those statements during financial year 2019-2020 3.
 One of the following: • HMRC unique tax reference • VAT registration number • Business Registration Number (provided by Companies House, Charities Commission, Mutuals, Public Register and other statutory and regulatory bodies that you must file accounts and annual membership details with)

+1. Tra 2.
+3 n per evi exp du 3.
+On